-- Spotting is normal. - Discharge will change to a brownish color followed by yellow cream color that will continue for up to four to eight weeks. - It is common for the brownish discharge to have a slight odor because it is old blood.
+• Spotting is normal.

+- Discharge will change to a brownish color followed by yellow cream color that will continue for up to four to eight weeks. - It is common for the brownish discharge to have a slight odor because it is old blood.

-Diet: You will continue with your regular diet.
+Diet: You will return to your regular diet after discharge, unless advised differently by your doctor.